 United Way of Forsyth County is working to create a thriving community by investing in neighborhoods and households with a specific focus on creating equitable communities, improving economic mobility, and ensuring childhood and student success.
-Along with these programs, United Way of Forsyth County funds and supports other key initiatives in our community including NC211, Housing Matters, The Forsyth Promise, The Partnership for Prosperity, and our key partnership with Neighbors for Better Neighborhoods.
+Along with these programs, United Way of Forsyth County funds and supports other key initiatives in our community including NC211, Housing Matters, The Data Sharing Project, The Partnership for Prosperity, and our key partnership with Neighbors for Better Neighborhoods.

 To access information about our funded programs click below: